sellisd/roomodes/README.md

 This will:
 - Create the .roomodes file with custom modes
-- Copy the clinerules files to your project root
+- Copy the roorules files to your project root
 - Copy the mcp configuration for JIRA and GitHub